top of page

 Um, did you not see the name of my company?

-When I get excited, your dog sees that I’m excited.
+But, more importantly, when I get excited, it slips out with ease and your dog sees that I’m excited.
 My excitement reinforces that the positive behavior they performed (not like dance recital perform, although dogs in tutus are adorable) is praiseworthy and something they should keep doing.
-(Don’t worry, I can keep it clean for kid-friendly households as I am pretty well trained myself, just ask my mother!)
+(Don’t worry, I can also keep it clean for kid-friendly households as I am pretty well trained myself, just ask my mother)

-Ethical training is understanding your dog on both a scientific and primal level and meeting their needs.
+Ethical training is understanding your dog on both a scientific and primal level and meeting their needs where they are.

 There isn’t a magic wand to fix all of your dog issues.
 There isn’t a magic wand to fix all of your issues as an owner.
 But what we can do is work to meet the needs at hand and set you both up for success.